mob-sakai/UIEffect/Packages/src/README.md

 4. Add the `UIEffect` component to a TextMeshProUGUI element and adjust the effect settings.
 The `<font>` and `<sprite>` tags are also supported.
    ![](https://github.com/user-attachments/assets/bfd28f36-2e32-4383-8628-276b02579fd4)

+> [!TIP]
+> `TextMeshPro Support` may change with updates to the UIEffect package.
+> If issues occur, try importing it again.

 <br><br>

 ### Runtime/Editor Preset for UIEffect